JohanAlvedal/Predbat-setup/README.md

 ---

 ## **Explore More**
-Configurations, and examples for each component are available in their respective folders:
+Configurations and examples for each component are available in their respective folders:
 - **EMHASS**
 - **Predbat**

 ---